Rajah Annamalaipuram Ayyappan Koil, Chennai: The temple

 The temple has a golden and a silver chariots taken on procession during festival days.

 Worship

 The poojas (religious practices) in the temple are performed per the rules in Sabarimala, the difference being that the Sabarimala temple is open only on specific days in a year, while Rajah Annamalaipuram temple is open to devotees throughout the year.

 Festivals

-The festivals at the temple begin from Karthikai first day (in November) with Mandala Pujas and Brahmmotsavam.
+The festivals at the temple begin from Karthikai first day (in November) with Mandala Pujas and Brahmotsavam.